mrchristine/db-migration/README.md

-  --clusters            Log all the clusters for the environment --jobs                Log all the job configs for the environment --metastore           log all the metastore table definitions --cluster-name CLUSTER_NAME
+  --clusters            Log all the clusters for the environment --jobs                Log all the job configs for the environment --metastore           log all the metastore table definitions --metastore-unicode   log all the metastore table definitions including
+                        unicode characters
+  --cluster-name CLUSTER_NAME
                         Cluster name to export the metastore to a specific cluster.
 Cluster will be started.